Mon2028/codespace/project/README.md

 ## Home Page

  The Home page is basically just an introduction to my site, and includes a quote and the title of my project.
 It is quite like an advertisement.
+It also includes the symbol of my project, which is a boy reading a book, which is minimalist in nature and comes from the internet.
+The home page has all the elements required to display my website and act as a flagship page.

  ## About page

 The About page talks about why I started STUDY SMART and has the link to my presentation video.
+This page describes how the website will help, and the background to the website launching.
+The About page also includes the link to the overview video.

 ## Study Tips Page

 The Study Tips page includes skills and tactics that will help students fare better when preparing for big exams, or just leisurely studying.
+It includes links to universities like Harvard, Auckland, and Oxford.
+The tips are all sourced from expert websites and personal opinion.
+These were taken to average and boiled down to key points.

 ## Thank You

 I hope this website helps, and that everyone who uses it improves in some way.
 If you used my website, thank you very much, I really appreciate it.
-This was CS50 for me!
+Thank you very much to CS50 for this opportunity and hopefully I am able to pursue another course run by Harvard.This was CS50 for me!